Skip to main content

 Gandhifellowship "Community Immersion"

-One of the best parts of being a Gandhi fellow is that you gets lots of opportunity to go through several self-building processes.
+One of the best parts of being a Gandhi fellow is that you get lots of opportunities to go through several self-building processes.
 One of them is Community Immersion.
 This is the process that is exhilarating and life-changing.
 This process can bring you stories that you would tell throughout your life.
 Now, Imagine a place(a slum or village) which is totally unknown to you a while back and where you will get a chance to stay for a month.
-Not only, you have to be there but also engage school, community and community head so that they could work on the loop-hole identified in the community, school and this will happen because you were there.
-Sometimes, you don't even understand the language people around you speaks.
+Not only, do you have to be there but also engage school, community and community heads so that they can work on the loophole identified in the community, and school and this will happen because you were there.
+Sometimes, you don't even understand the language people around you speak.
 I am sure some of you are getting very excited about it and most of you became anxious to some extent and thinking how could I be useful if I don't know their language and can't speak with them, How would I communicate with people around.
 It's not an easy task!
 Is It?
 Ask yourself.
 Your answer will decide how much you need this fellowship.

 निष्पक्ष चुनाव ऐसे !